intel/auto-round/README.md

 <div align="left">

 ## What's New
+* [2024/08] Enabled the export and inference of the quantized model to the AutoRound format on HPU devices, please refer to [Intel/Qwen2-7B-int4-inc](https://huggingface.co/Intel/Qwen2-7B-int4-inc) and [Intel/Qwen2-57B-A14B-Instruct-int4-inc](https://huggingface.co/Intel/Qwen2-57B-A14B-Instruct-int4-inc).
 * [2024/07] Important change: the default value of nsamples has been changed from 512 to 128 to reduce the  memory usages, which may cause a slight accuracy drop in some scenarios
 * [2024/06] AutoRound format supports mixed bit-widths and group sizes for inference, resolving the significant performance drop issue with the asymmetric kernel
 * [2024/05] AutoRound supports lm-head quantization, saving 0.7G for LLaMA3-8B at W4G128.